marksv/yii_easy_debug/README.md

 	),

 Next, you need to make a call to debug output.
-This can be implemented such in controller:
+This can be implemented such in your controller, overriding the render method:

 	public function render($view, $data=NULL, $return=false)
 	{